MIC-DKFZ/napari-sam/README.md

-6. Once you've finished annotating the image, click `Finished annotating image` to save all labels layers in same folder as image was loaded from, create an excel file metrics about annotated objects and slices (which can be customised in the `Settings` tab) and clear all current layers - so you're ready to drag
+6. Once you've finished annotating the image, click `Finished annotating image` to save all labels layers in same folder as image was loaded from, create an excel file with metrics about the annotated objects and slices (which can be customised in the `Settings` tab) and clear all current layers - so you're ready to drag